Always From Scratch

 Instructions

 • Remove the oil from the pot.
-Add 1 tablespoon olive oil on medium heat.
+Add 1 tablespoon olive oil over medium heat.
 Add the onions and saute for about 5 minutes or until they begin to soften.
-Add the carrots and saute for 3 more minutes.
+Stir in the carrots and saute for an additional 5 minutes.
 Then stir in the garlic for a minute until fragrant.

-• Pour in the broth and add the bay leaves.
+• Pour in the stock and add the bay leaves and 1 teaspoon of salt.
 Bring to a boil and then immediately lower to a simmer.
 Add the meatballs and simmer for 15 minutes.

-• After 15 minutes, stir in the pasta.
-Simmer for 15 more minutes and then remove from the heat.
-Add the spinach and cover for 5 minutes.
+• Then stir in the pasta.
+Simmer for 10-15 more minutes, until the pasta is al dente.
+Remove the pot from the heat.
+Add the spinach and cover for 3 minutes.
 Then stir it in and serve hot!

 Notes